AyhamAl-Ali/CTF-Dump/CTFs/ChristmasYogosha/Missions Forum/README.md

     }
 }
 ```
-- Since `debug` field is private I had to add a way to give it a value, either by using Reflections or by using a constructor like this
+- Since `debug` field is private I had to add a way to give it a value, either by using **Reflections** or by using a **constructor** like this
 ```java
     public MissionDebug(String debug) {
         this.debug = debug;
     }
 ```
-- or with Reflection like this
+- or with Reflections like this
 ```java
     MissionDebug mission = new MissionDebug();
     Field debug = mission.getClass().getDeclaredField("debug");
     debug.setAccessible(true);
     debug.set(mission, new String("PAYLOAD"));
 ```
-- I went with the first method (constructor)
+- But I went with the first method (constructor)
 - My Main.java code
 ```java
 package com.yogosha;